SENIOR FELLOWS

 Mr. Michael Wear

+His most recent book is The Spirit of Our Politics: Spiritual Formation and the Renovation of Public Life.
 Previously, Wear directed faith outreach for President Obama’s 2012 re-election campaign, and he served as the Deputy Director of the White House Office for Faith-Based Initiatives during President Obama’s first term.
 He is the author of Reclaiming Hope: Lessons Learned in the Obama White House About the Future of Faith in America.
-He also writes for The Atlantic, Christianity Today, USA Today, Relevant Magazine, and other publications.
+His writing has appeared in The Atlantic, The New York Times, The Washington Post, Catapult magazine, Christianity Today, and other publications.

 Mr. Peter Wehner